 Response:

-See previous response to Associate Editor on page 1.
+See previous response to Associate Editor on lines 24-28.

 Review:

 I think the article would benefit from a better description of what constitutes an ‘environmental science’ student.
 In the last paragraph of the Introduction you point out that ‘environmental science’ in the literature means something quite specific.
 In this case you say that it refers to ‘large assortment of fields serviced by the graduate level applied statistics course sequence’.
 I cannot see any information telling me what these fields are which, presumably, may vary depending on the institution.
 Of the five students in the study, three are listed as being ‘environmental science’ students.
 Doesn’t this mean something specific here?
 If so, what?
 The other two are ‘Animal Range Science’ and ‘Ecology’.
 Again, information on what these disciplines are would be relevant.